1110sillabo/1110sillabo.github.io/_posts/2021-08-18-personalizing-the-stuff.md

 - editing the index.html files for the about using the {{ site.title }} and other references to variables set in config.

-# Good news

-I've read that \_config.yml files are not reloaded automatically (rerunning the build is required).
-But it seems that pushing new stuff on git triggers the build.
-So that's it.
+# Deleting content/editing content

+Markdown comes first.
+Edit the markdown to edit.
+Cancel the markdown to see the posts go away.

+# Display the categories

+[This gist](https://gist.github.com/Phlow/a0e3fa686eb259fe7f76) was enough to get all the categories to show up.
+All I have to add was an html tag in the markdown, otherwise the code specs run (i.e.: all categories are selected, etc, all the {{tags}} are resolved and process, but the html tags will be written rather than compiled).

 # To Do

-- display categories
+- [x] display categories
 - analytics
 - adding more sections
-- try to delete a post
+- [x] try to delete a post

 # Catogeries experiment